-Lectric XP 3.0 E-Bike Review, 2023
+Lectric XP 3.0 Review, 2024 | Upgraded Brakes & Programming

-In our Lectric Bikes XP 3.0 review we will look at the many updates the XP 3.0 received and what they add up to, as well as what they don’t—which is any sort of price increase.
+In our Lectric XP 3.0 review we will look at the many updates the XP 3.0 received and what they add up to, as well as what they don’t—which is any sort of price increase.

-One big gain with the Lectric Bikes XP 3.0 is the ability to ferry a kid to school, sports practice/games and playdates.
+One big gain with the Lectric XP 3.0 is the ability to ferry a kid to school, sports practice/games and playdates.
 Not needing to get in a car every time we take our kids someplace is a huge help for anyone who wants to reduce their carbon footprint and be outside more.

 - If we were to sum this bike up with a single word, it would be “more.”
 There’s more of everything that made the XP 2.0 such a great e-bike, yet you pay the same price.